-Revenue increased 22% from \$29.1 million for the three months ended March 31, 2011 to \$35.5 million in the same period in 2012.
-The partner and other revenues increased \$7.7 million primarily from our digital call advertising services.
-This increase is partially attributable to the April 2011 Jingle acquisition.
-This increase was offset by a \$1.0 million decrease in revenue from our pay-per-click services.
+Revenue decreased 12% from \$38.8 million for the three months ended June 30, 2011 to \$34.0 million in the same period in 2012.
+The partner and other revenues decreased \$2.2 million primarily due to a \$2.9 million decrease in revenues from our pay-per-click services offset by a modest increase in digital call advertising.

-Under our primary arrangement with AT&T, we generate revenues from our local leads platform to sell digital call advertising and /or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
+Our arrangement with AT&T relates to a business unit that is included in a newly formed unit called YP Holdings, LLC that AT&T recently sold a majority stake in to a private equity third party.
+Under our primary arrangement with YP, we generate revenues from our local leads platform to sell digital call advertising and /or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
 We are paid account fees and agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
-In the second quarter of 2010, we signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
-Our arrangement with AT&T relates to a business area that AT&T recently announced they are selling a majority stake in to a private equity third party.
-It is possible the divestiture of this business unit may result in changes to our relationship and arrangement with AT&T, including changes that may result in a significant reduction in the paid account fees and agency fees that we receive from AT&T. There can be no assurance that our business with them in the future will continue at or near current levels.
-AT&T accounted for 31% and 28% of total revenues during the three months ended March 31, 2011 and 2012, respectively.
+In the second quarter of 2010, we signed an extension of our arrangement with YP through June 30, 2015 that includes certain provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
+It is possible the divestiture of this business unit may result in changes to our relationship and arrangement with YP, including changes that may result in a significant reduction in the paid account fees and agency fees that we receive from YP.
+There can be no assurance that our business with them in the future will continue at or near current levels.
+YP accounted for 29% and 28% of total revenues during the three months ended June 30, 2011 and 2012, respectively.

-Our proprietary web site traffic revenues decreased \$1.3 million and were primarily a result of decreased revenues for cost-per-actions from resellers related to our local search and directory web sites.
+Our proprietary web site traffic revenues decreased \$2.5 million and were primarily a result of decreased revenues for cost-per-actions from resellers related to our local search and directory web sites.
 In the near term, we expect lower proprietary web site traffic revenues as a result of lower budgets for cost-per-actions from resellers particularly related to our local search and directory web sites.